FabioLusha/video-neurosymbolic/README.md

 A comprehensive toolkit for generating and understanding spatio-temporal scene graphs (STSG) using Ollama-powered language models.

+## TODO
+[ ] Add ollama options config file to be passed as argument
 ## Overview

 This toolkit consists of two complementary modules: